RoseTechCyber/Integrated-Agentic-Cybersecurity-Framework-IACSF/README.md

 Run locally in Docker.

-Aspire configures connection strings for your WebApp so it points to the emulator in dev/test.
+Aspire configures connection strings for  IACSFWebApp so it points to the emulator in dev/test.

 Docker Service

-Aspire can orchestrate containers (WebApp + Cosmos Emulator).
+Aspire can orchestrate containers (IACSFWebApp + Cosmos Emulator).

 Use docker-compose or Aspire’s container orchestration to spin them up together.

 📂 Typical Setup Flow
 Define Aspire Manifest

-Register services: WebApp, CosmosEmulator, FoundryHost.
+Register services: IACSFWebApp, CosmosEmulator, FoundryHost.

-Set dependencies (WebApp depends on CosmosEmulator).
+Set dependencies (IACSFWebApp depends on CosmosEmulator).

 Configure alerts (e.g., if CosmosEmulator is unreachable, trigger alert).